(2006-09-29) The method of Lagrange multipliers

 Maximizing under one constraint, or several constraints.

-Consider a smooth enough function S of
+Consider a smooth function S of

 W variables: